 * * *

 All submissions should be original and unpublished and should adhere to our general submissions guidelines.
 We're accepting work of any genre, whether it's fiction, poetry, creative nonfiction, or something we’ve never imagined.

-Please note: submissions for our summer feature will also be considered for publication as general fiction, nonfiction, or poetry.
+Please note: submissions for this feature will also be considered for publication as general fiction, nonfiction, or poetry.